 In addition, stockholder approval of the 2016 Plan will allow us to provide performance-based compensation under the 2016 Plan that is exempt from the deduction limitations under Section 162(m).
 Section 162(m) generally provides that compensation provided by a publicly held corporation to its "covered employees" (the corporation's chief executive officer or any of its three most highly paid named executive officers (other than its chief executive officer or chief financial officer)) is not deductible by the corporation for U.S. federal income tax purposes for any taxable year to the extent it exceeds \$1 million.
 This limitation does not apply to compensation that qualifies as exempt performance-based compensation by meeting certain requirements under Section 162(m), including the requirement that the material terms of the related performance goals be disclosed to and approved by the corporation's stockholders not less frequently than every five years.
 Under Section 162(m), the material terms include the class of eligible employees, a description of the business criteria on which the performance goals may be based and the maximum amount that can be paid to any participant for a specified period.
 For the 2016 Plan, these terms are described below under "Annual Individual Limits," "Eligibility" and "Performance Criteria."
-Although stockholder approval is one of the requirements for exemption under Section 162(m).
+Although stockholder approval is one of the requirements for exemption under Section 162(m), even with stockholder approval, there can be no guarantee that compensation will be treated as exempt performance-based compensation under Section 162(m).
 Furthermore, the Compensation Committee will continue to have authority to continue to provide compensation that is not exempt from the limits on deductibility under Section 162(m).